Our Office Will Be Closed Monday, 26th January 2026

 • Division 40 plant and equipment depreciation

 Plant and equipment depreciation can be claimed for the easily removable fixtures and fittings found within the property.
-There are more than 6,000 different depreciable assets recognised by the ATO, including items such as carpet, blinds, air conditioners, hot water systems, smoke alarms, and ceiling fans.
+There are more than 6,000 different depreciable assets recognised by the ATO, including carpet, blinds, air conditioners, hot water systems, smoke alarms, and ceiling fans.
 Each plant and equipment asset is assigned an individual effective life and depreciation rate.

 How will claiming depreciation help an investor?